TomRCummings/annotate/README.md

 # annotate

-Backend for "annotate" (WIP name), a service used for crowd-sourced labelling of documents.
+Backend for a service used for crowd-sourced labelling of documents.

 ## Author